rparak/Unity3D_Robotics_UR/README.md

 The project is focused on a simple demonstration of client / server communication via TCP / IP, which is implemented in Unity3D.
 The project demonstrates the Digital-Twin of the UR3 robot with some additional functions.
 The application uses performance optimization using multi-threaded programming.

 This solution can be used to control a real robot or to simulate it (using VMware <-> UR Polyscope in Windows), E and CB series.
-The Unity3D Digital-Twin application was tested on a UR3 robot, on real hardware and on simulation.
-The results of this example will be published on youtube.
+The Unity3D Digital-Twin application was tested on the UR3 robot, both on real hardware and on simulation.

 Example of a simple data processing application: